 Assessment:

-- Use a simple worksheet to assess the students’ understanding of different types of sentences and their appropriate punctuation.
+- Distribute a worksheet to the students to assess their understanding of different types of sentences and their appropriate punctuation.
+Here are some resources:

 Differentiation:

-- Provide sentence strips with different types of sentences for students who need additional support to match the correct punctuation mark.
+- For students who need additional support, provide sentence strips with different types of sentences and ask them to match the correct punctuation mark.

-- Challenge advanced students to create their own sentences using different types and appropriate punctuation, and encourage them to explain their choices.
+- For advanced students, challenge them to create their own sentences using different types and appropriate punctuation.

 Plenary: